May 12, 2022

-CONGRATULATIONS ON MAKING THE BIG DECISION TO ELOPE!!!
-I know it can be terrifying to make that decision when it comes to your wedding, but eloping is TRULY the best way to get married!
+CONGRATULATIONS ON MAKING THE BIG DECISION TO ELOPE!!
+I know it can be scary to make that decision when it comes to your wedding day, but it will be so worth it.
 I mean, having an intimate and small day all about you and your partner, doing the things you love instead of throwing a party for everyone else?
-YES PLEASE!!
+YES PLEASE!

 It can go a LONG ways to tell them you’re eloping in person instead of over the phone or through a text message.
 Invite them out for coffee, visit them at their homes, whatever makes you and your partner the most comfortable!
 Speak from the bottom of your hearts and show them how excited you two are to have made such a big decision!
 That excitement is CONTAGIOUS !!!